01 of 12

 To make the handle for the dollhouse scale pitcher, you will need to cut one of your circular sections to form the main part of the handle.
 I prefer to cut the circle into two parts, roughly 2/3 and 1/3, so that I can turn up/down the ends of the larger semi-circular section.
 This gives a better glue surface to hold my handle in place on the side of the pitcher.
 Check that the semi-circular section you are preparing to use as the handle is fairly even in width.
 Try to cut away as scrap, any sections of your semi-circle which are badly marked or uneven in width.

 When you have a possible handle section cut, check the measurements against the side of the dollhouse pitcher to see if the handle will appear to be in scale when it is assembled.
 This particular handle is a bit too small.
 It would work if glued with no bends, but to give the handle a larger attachment point for the glue to make the handle stronger, the section of plastic needs to be longer.Continue to 6 of 12 below.

 Shape the Handle of the Dollhouse Miniature Plastic Pitcher

-When you have a section of plastic that will make a suitable handle for a scale miniature pitcher, hold the end of the handle securely in a pair of bent nose tweezers, and apply heat to the plastic just below the tweeers.
+When you have a section of plastic that will make a suitable handle, hold the end of the handle securely in a pair of bent nose tweezers, and apply heat to the plastic just below the tweezers.
 This should cause the plastic to soften and collapse against the tweezers.
-Move the heat source away as soon as you see the edge of the plastic turning clear and softening.
-Allow the semi circle handle to droop away, bending the plastic back into the center of the handle circle... with the tweezers if you can.
+Move the heat source away as soon as you see the edge of the plastic, turning clear and softening.
+Allow the semi-circle handle to droop away, bending the plastic back into the center of the handle circle with the tweezers if you can.
 Allow the bent handle to cool.
 Repeat on the other end of the handle if you wish.